-- Volunteering at the Ronald McDonald House
+- Cooking for parents and families of sick children at the Ronald McDonald House in Amsterdam.